WICG/resize-observer/explainer.md

 * to load only a visible subset of all possible children.

-* to perform custom layout.
+* to responsively position children.

 The DOM manipulation code needs to redo its side-effects when element's size changes.
 There is no clean way to tell when that happens.